mestconsult/techxport_assignment/README.md

 # TechXport Assignment 2 (Node JS)

 We have taken a look at Node JS and how to connect our Node JS application to a mongo db database.
-For this assignment, use the mongoose library we added to create to the NodeJS project to add a new model **called User**.
-This model should have the following fields: firstname, lastname, email, password, and profileImageUrl.
-When you are done creating the model, create a route in the routes file that uses a HTTP post method to create a new user
+For this assignment, use the mongoose library to create a user model and then create routes for adding a new user, updating a user, checking if a user exists in the database and a route that is called to delete the user.
 *The assignment should be submitted by **Monday, 12th October**.

 ## Details of the assignment